Clowns without Borders

 – Charlie Chaplin

-Those who know me well will know that I am a big believer in play, fun and laughter.
-My TED talk discusses the importance of every day play in fostering a personal sense of risk, creativity and innovation.
-And so, when I came across the fantastic work undertaken by Clowns Without Borders, I know I had to get involved.
+Those who know me well will know that I am a big believer in play, fun, mischief and laughter.
+My TED talk discusses the importance of every day play in fostering a personal sense of risk, creativity, and innovation.
+And so, when I came across the fantastic work undertaken by Clowns Without Borders, I knew I had to get involved.

-“For one year, it is the first time that we see our children laugh.
-We get food and medication, which is very important, but no one thought about bringing us life”– Syrian Refugee in the Karaame Camp
+“In the past year, it is the first time that we see our children laugh.
+We get food and medication, which is very important, but no one thought about bringing us life”– Syrian Refugee in the Karaame Camp.

 The Clowns Without Borders tagline is ‘No Child Without a Smile’.
 They send small groups of professional street and circus artists into refugee camps, bringing emotional relief to displaced children, offering humour as psychological support to the traumas experienced.

-The KH Foundation is delighted to support the 10-day trip four beautiful and talented artists made from Ireland to the Greek refugee camps in November 2018.
-As a volunteer group, it is difficult to fundraise and keep such international efforts going, and so I was delighted to step in and support.
+The KH Foundation was delighted to support the 10-day trip that four beautiful and talented actors made from Ireland to the Syrian refugee camps on the Greek border.
+As a volunteer group, it is difficult to fundraise and keep such international efforts going, and so we were delighted to step in and support.

 This initiative is ultimately what humanity should be about – making an effort to help those less fortunate than yourself, with the skills you have.
 While it doesn’t solve the refugee crisis, or create a long-term life solution for anyone, there is nothing wrong with making people happy in the short-term.
 In making people laugh and forget, in making them realise that they are still human, still an audience worth playing to.

-Rosie, Jim, Kim and Sam (pictured below) left Ireland on the 14th of November 2018 for their 10-day tour.
-From witnessing their rehearsals here in Ireland to the actual work they delivered in the camps, I was honoured to be involved.
+Rosie, Jim, Kim and Sam left Ireland and spent 10 days visiting and performing in the camps.
+From witnessing their rehearsals here in Ireland, to the actual work they delivered in the camps, we were honoured to be involved.